 Further, Australia holds 20 per cent of the world’s cobalt reserves but produces just 3 per cent of current global output.
-In lithium production however, Australia produces more than half of the world’s lithium but according to Geoscience Australia, in 2017 Australia only held 18 per cent of the world’s total reserves.
+In lithium production however, Australia produces about half of the world’s lithium but according to Geoscience Australia, in 2017 Australia only held 18 per cent of the world’s total reserves.

 In the report, the International Energy Agency (IEA) describes the current world mineral extraction distribution as presenting “significant unrealised potential for diversification of extraction in the longer term”.
 However, it does not anticipate current trends will change in the short term.

 Nickel and cobalt are common chemical components of lithium-ion batteries, however electric vehicle producers have begun moving towards cobalt-free batteries due to high prices and increased supply chain pressures.
 The report also highlights that this trend has also been driven by concerns over human rights abuses and child labour in the Democratic Republic of Congo, which produces more than 70 per cent of the world’s cobalt.